William buck aims to 'elevate IT' to next level

 As the business grew, so did the number of documents and amount of data it handled, Ch’ng explained.

-Some of that data contains sensitive financial client information, as well as the firm’s playbook which includes a series of precedents used by employees to guide them when making future decisions.
+Some of that data contains sensitive financial client information, as well as the firm’s playbook which includes a series of precedents used by employees to guide them when making future decisions, he noted.

 “Those precedents are the bread and butter of William Buck.
 Without ongoing access to those precedents, we wouldn’t have the consistency in our decision making and advisory, and we wouldn’t be able to maintain our quality of service,” Ch’ng said.